MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreateprofilew.md

 Beginning with Windows Vista, CMM Implementors are no longer required to implement this method.

-<b>Windows Server 2003, Windows XP and Windows 2000:  </b>The Unicode version of this function is <a href="https://msdn.microsoft.com/42bd4282-6d15-4cb1-8879-f6c714742c07">CMCreateProfileW</a>.
+<b>Windows Server 2003, Windows XP and Windows 2000:  </b>CMM Implementors are required to implement this method.

 Only the Windows default CMM is required to export this function; it is optional for all other CMMs.

-If a CMM does not support <b>CMCreateProfile</b>, Windows uses the default CMM to create the profile.
+If a CMM does not support <b>CMCreateProfileW</b>, Windows uses the default CMM to create the profile.

+The ANSI version of this function is <a href="https://msdn.microsoft.com/0677e2d0-b8e8-4136-b895-9f120fa51d2c">CMCreateProfile</a>.

 The CMM should set all header fields to sensible defaults.
 This profile should be usable as the input profile in a transform.

-The calling application must free the buffer allocated by this function and pointed to by the <i>lpProfileData</i> parameter.
-Use <a href="https://msdn.microsoft.com/5fe910ac-f857-45ca-9c0f-4f9ba3c5e61b">GlobalFree</a> to free the buffer.